Creating a Quiz using the New Interface

 - Add page break after each section

-Shuffle Quiz: to shuffle questions and sections within a quiz.
+Shuffle Quiz: shuffle questions and sections within a quiz.
 This does not cascade to sub-sections.

 4. Display: to display hints to students, or disable some functions below: